Skip to content

 }

-Exactly what you're thinking about!
-You can provide additional data to the scene when loading it, e.g. you need to create several levels with different difficulties.
-Creating a scene for each difficulty seems weird, because you have to recreate most of the objects each time if your scene stays the same in general.
-Instead of that you can set up one scene and change it's logic depending on data provided to it.
+The GameSceneArgs class allows you to provide additional data to the scene when loading it.
+For example, you might need to create several levels with different difficulties.
+Instead of creating a separate scene for each difficulty, you can set up one scene and change its logic based on the data provided to it.

 {